pytholic/Machine-Learning-Curriculum/README.md

 # Note 📝
 - There aren't many resources related to MLOps included in this repository since I am planning to create a separate repository for that.
--_ Practical resources and projects coming soon._
+- *Practical resources and projects coming soon.*

 # Some Tips 🔎
 - AI learning is a journey, not a sprint; success requires resisting impatience, embracing challenges, and fostering a deep understanding of AI principles despite the temptation for quick results.